-Internally, the device consists of a system of receiving and transmitting antennas, and is composed of the following modules:
+Internally, the DPC system consists of a system of receiving and transmitting antennas, and is composed of the following modules:

 To understand how the dehydration system works, some basic understanding of certain physical phenomena is required.
 For easier understanding of the key concepts, the explanations in this section have been deliberately kept simple and the complex scientific terminology has been simplified.